ferzl123/PageRank/README.md

-# PageRank
+# Introduction

 Developed a service to rank websites using PageRank algorithm.

-Implemented Hadoop HDFS and MapReduce to handle PageRank transition matrix.
+1. Implemented Hadoop HDFS and MapReduce to handle PageRank transition matrix.

-Applied teleport operation to solve Dead ends and Spider traps problems.
+2. Applied teleport operation to solve Dead ends and Spider traps problems.